purecloudlabs/audiohook-reference-implementation/README.md

 git clone --recurse-submodules <repository>
 ```

-Change into `audiohook-fargate` directory and run:
+Change into the `audiohook-reference-implementation` directory and run:

 ```
 npm run setup